 Interest Rate in South Africa averaged 12.13 percent from 1998 until 2021, reaching an all time high of 23.99 percent in June of 1998 and a record low of 3.50 percent in July of 2020.
 This page provides - South Africa Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Africa Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Interest Rate in South Africa is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in South Africa to stand at 4.00 in 12 months time.
-In the long-term, the South Africa Interest Rate is projected to trend around 4.00 percent in 2022, according to our econometric models.
+In the long-term, the South Africa Interest Rate is projected to trend around 5.00 percent in 2022 and 6.00 percent in 2023, according to our econometric models.